What Happens to Your Siding During Winter

 Winter Home Siding

-Winter can be tough on your home's exterior, especially the siding.
-The cold weather, ice, and snow can cause damage to your siding if it is not properly prepared.
-Low temperatures can cause your siding to contract, which can lead to cracks, gaps, and worse.
+Winter can be harsh on your home's exterior, especially the siding.
+The cold weather, ice, and snow can cause damage to your siding if it is not adequately prepared.
+Low temperatures can cause your siding to contract, leading to cracks, gaps, and worse.
 Additionally, ice and snow can weigh down on the siding, which can cause it to warp or buckle.
 Windy conditions can also damage the siding, especially if it is made of a lightweight material like vinyl.

 Great looking exterior siding on a home.